ajeetraina/dhi-sample-demos/clickhouse-server/guide/guides.md

 Docker Hardened Images come in different variants depending on their intended use.

-The ClickHouse Docker Hardened Image is available as runtime variants only.
-There are no `dev` variants for this image.
-Available tags include version-specific tags (25.3, 25.8, 25.11) and Debian 13-based variants (25.11-debian13, 25.8-debian13, 25.3-debian13).

 Runtime variants are designed to run your application in production.
 These images are intended to be used either directly or as the `FROM` image in the final stage of a multi-stage build.
 These images typically:

 - Run as the nonroot user
+- Do not include a shell or a package manager
 - Contain only the minimal set of libraries needed to run the app

+Build-time variants typically include `dev` in the variant name and are intended for use in the first stage of a multi-stage Dockerfile.
+These images
+typically:

+- Run as the root user
+- Include a shell and package manager
+- Are used to build or compile applications

+The ClickHouse Docker Hardened Image is available as runtime variants only.
+There are no `dev` variants for this image.

 ## Migrate to a Docker Hardened Image